flowerDuo/GES-GSP-Stitching/README.md

 # GES-ImageStitching

-This repository is our C++ implementation of the CVPR 2022 paper, Geometric Structure Preserving Warp for Natural Image Stitching.
+This repository is our C++ implementation of the CVPR 2022 paper, ***Geometric Structure Preserving Warp for Natural Image Stitching***.
 If you use any code or data from our work, please cite our paper.

 ### Download